 We invite any Division of Science undergraduate student, graduate student, postdoc, laboratory-staff or faculty person to make a coaching appointment to review any scientific work involving communication: posters, scientific talks, journal articles, resumes, fellowship applications, and more.
 Use us anywhere from brainstorming to final edits – the earlier the better.

-The lab is located in Bassine 122, but currently we are only taking online appointments.
+The lab is located in Abelson 114 but online appointments are available.

 “I did not know what to expect.
 I knew I had a fellowship to apply for, and it wouldn’t hurt to have someone else take a look at what I called “ the final draft”.
 It was late Friday and a SciComm Lab fellow was available, so I thought “why not?”.
 During the meeting, the fellow helped me organize my thoughts, to come up with strategies to write it better, and to have a plan on how to structure every essay.
 I ended up changing completely all my essays (I had 6 total).
 Within 3 weeks, I went to the SciComm Lab multiple times, and improved all 6 of my essays.
 I just submitted my fellowship, and I have never been so proud of my scientific writing.
 Now as I am applying for something else, I am using similar tools I learned, and I am more confident in my scientific writing skills.
 Since English is not my first language, I still have grammatical issues, but now I know my applications are not only grammatically correct, but have strong and competitive essays.” - Graduate student